Nvelop

 PO Generation

-System generates PO with unique number, terms, pricing, delivery instructions.
-PO sent to supplier.
+System generates PO with unique number and sends to supplier

 4

-Supplier confirms receipt and acceptance of PO.
-May propose changes or confirm as-is.
+Supplier confirms receipt and acceptance of the PO

 5